lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 You may not:
 * Share your code with other people.
 * Submit code that you did not write.
+* Use generative AI (e.g., ChatGPT) to search for approaches or ideas to assigned coding problems.
 * Modify someone else's solution and claim it as your own.
 * Post your own solutions on the internet.
 * Post the course assignments or quizzes on the internet.